It’s time to start getting ready for La Merce Barcelona 2019

 The fire runs are an event that everyone should try to experience, but a lot is going on, and the fireworks may overwhelm young kids.
 It’s also important to wear the right clothing.
 Although generally a safe event, it is still wise to put on long sleeves and trousers as the firework sparks fly everywhere.

-The most important part of La Merce Barcelona 2018 is to remember to have fun.
-This is a fabulous festival that gives you a real sense of the Barcelona’s diverse, vibrant energy.
+The most important part of La Merce Barcelona 2019 is to remember to have fun.
+This is a fabulous Barcelona festival that gives you a real sense of Barcelona’s diverse, vibrant energy.
 So, throw yourself into it because it’s an unforgettable experience.

 Sagrada Familia Tour (Same Day) with Priority Access